polywrap/documentation/src/docs/tutorials/advanced/workflows/running-workflows.md

 By default, [`test`](https://github.com/polywrap/cli/tree/origin-dev/packages/cli#test--t) will run all jobs in a workflow.
 A `Job` index can be provided to [`test`](https://github.com/polywrap/cli/tree/origin-dev/packages/cli#test--t) to execute a specific job.

-A `Step` is a wrapper invocation.
+A `Step` is a wrap invocation.
 An array of `Steps` runs synchronously--i.e. in the order defined in the workflow.

 The result of a `Job` or `Step` can be passed as an input argument to a `Job` or `Step` that is its child in the tree hierarchy.